-In the Sahel belt region, demand outweighs supply, and is focused on own consumption.
-Food supply comes mainly from the southern parts of the country, also in production deficit this year, which has a strong impact on price trends.
-The war in Ukraine affects basic food prices and generates a lack of access to agricultural inputs for the rural communities.
+In the Sahel belt region, food demand outweighs supply and is focused on own consumption.
+Food supply comes mainly from the Southern parts of the country, also in production deficit this year, which has a strong impact on price trends.

+The Russian invasion of Ukraine affects basic food prices and generates a lack of access to agricultural inputs for the rural communities.
 This limits production capacities in 2022 and therefore the ability of vulnerable households to recover from this crisis.
-The pastoral situation is very precarious, with the late installation of pastures in 2022 in addition to the poor rainy season in 2021 and the pressure on natural resources caused by transhumant herders arriving in the Sahel impacts coexistence among the communities.

 The situation in the Lake Chad region is characterised by a significant number of internally displaced people, with 381 289 people in total.
-Insecurity has not abated: 1 331 incidents have been reported from January to August 2022.
+Insecurity has not decreased: 1 331 incidents have been reported from January to August 2022.
 35 184 refugees from the Far North of Cameroon who came in late 2021 are still in host communities in N'Djamena and in camps around the capital.

-Moreover, the unprecedented floods of the 2022 rainy season, that affected almost 1 million people in 18 provinces out of 23, have destroyed 79 000 homes, 465 000 hectares of land and 19 400 head of cattle.
+Moreover, the unprecedented floods of the 2022 rainy season, which affected almost 1 million people in 18 provinces out of 23, have destroyed 79 000 homes, 465 000 hectares of land and 19 400 heads of cattle.
 The Chadian government has put a contingency plan in place and is working with humanitarian actors to meet the needs of flood-affected populations.
 In addition to the multiple spontaneous relocation sites that have cropped up in N'Djamena and surrounding areas, three official camps have been set up in and around the capital where an estimated 88 590 individuals have been registered as of the end of October, with more expected.